ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 This view-type is the most commonly used in Snowflake.
 Since this view is the named definition of a query, its results are created by executing the query when the view is referenced.
 The results ***will not*** be stored for future use.
 As such, performance is slower than with materialized views.

 #### Secure Views
 When creating simple views in Snowflake, some of the internal optimizations require access to the underlying data in the base table(s) for the view.
 This may allow some data which is hidden from users of the view to be exposed through user-defined functions or other programmatic methods.
-In addition, the query expressions used to create a standard view is visible to users in the SHOW VIEWS command, GET_DDL utility function, VIEWS Information Schema view, and the Query Profiler in the Web Interface.
+The query expressions used to create a standard view is also visible to users in the SHOW VIEWS command, GET_DDL utility function, VIEWS Information Schema view, and the Query Profiler in the Web Interface.

 For security reasons, you may not want to expose the underlying tables or internal structures for a view.
 With secure views, the view definition and details are only available to authorized users.